GrabowskiBartlomiej/CodersLab_Java_End_Project_Chat/README.md

 From there user can create a new room or inside the room can create multiple channels where multiple users can chat.

 Possibility to:
+* register,
+* login,
+* invite other people to your room,
 * set room's logo,
 * set users' avatar,
 * see users on and offline,